JoeManto/OIT-CX/readme.md

 General Info
 =====
 #### After Cloning
-Modify the environment variables and the server `config-file` which holds variables like database host and ldap host, root passwords ..etc
+If you trying to start a development build please modify the environment variables and the server `config-file` which holds variables like database host addresses and ldap host, root passwords ..etc (More on this below)

 #### Running a local development build
-To run a development build for Contributing or testing whether your config settings are correct can be done by running the following commands.
+To run a development build for contributing or testing whether your config settings are correct can be done by running the following commands.

 - `npm install` (If you haven't already)